TwoScoopGames/ArtDropsLouisville/README.md

 To promote awesome local artists, and show the creativity here in our diverse city.

 ###Where
-Locations that promote unique & interesting places in Louiville that people may have never been. ex. or a beautiful view, interesting piece of archetecture, or near a great local restraunt.
+Locations that promote unique & interesting places in Louisville that people may have never been.
+For example, places with a beautiful view, interesting piece of architecture, or near a great local restraunt.

 ###When
-Coming soon, contact us to get involved and get help with any part of the process,  or submit your dead drop location to twoscoopgames@gmail.com
+Coming soon, contact us to get involved and get help with any part of the process,or submit your dead drop location to twoscoopgames@gmail.com

 ###Rules:
 The only rules are:
-- Exclusive art! nobody can have a way to see/hear/experience the piece other than the usb drive
+- Exclusive art! nobody can have a way to see/hear/experience the piece other than the USB drive
 - Louisville themed (if possible)

 >Every type of art, any type of artist, Louisville show what you can do!